 - Might wear out really quickly, under 20,000 miles.

-- Might not offer a quiet ride.
+- This tire might not offer a quiet ride.

 5 – Bridgestone Potenza RE970AS Pole Position All Season Tire

-With these all-season tires from Bridgestone, you’ll find you have more control over your Honda Accord and maybe even be surprised by the handling, precision and improvement of your driving.
+With these all-season tires from Bridgestone, you’ll find you have more control over your Honda Accord and maybe even be surprised by the handling, performance, precision and improvement of your driving.

 - May be susceptible to premature cupping.